xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 ### EVPN ES and EVI configuration

 The next step is to configure the EVPN.
 It includes three steps,
-- ES configuration: Since we are not using Multihoming CE, we won't explictely configure any ESI but simply enable to physical PE-CE link under EVPN
+- ES configuration: Since we are not using Multihoming CE, we won't explicitly configure any ESI but simply enable to physical PE-CE link under EVPN
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>